Barti-12/AWS-Projects/REST API/REST API.md

-Configuration how to set up an API Gateway endpoint that directly interacts with DynamoDB
+Project shows how to set up an API Gateway endpoint that directly interacts with DynamoDB

 ![image](https://user-images.githubusercontent.com/60892908/132727620-98aff593-ffaa-4b9f-8b38-be7b7a9f09f5.png)